ArduPilot/ardupilot_wiki/dev/source/docs/git-submodules.rst

 accidental commits on the master repositories while developers are getting used to *git submodules* (as the ``git://`` protocol is read-only).
-Developers with commit access to the submodules should add a new diydrones remote with a writeable protocol as needed.
+Developers with commit access to the submodules should add a new ardupilot remote with a writeable protocol as needed.

 Common errors
 =============